 There are some advantages to using the vowel sound “ee” for most of a vocal exam.
 In phonetic English I would write /i/ (or /i:/) as in the word feel or bead.
 This vowel utilizes the most upright position of the larynx and most open position of the pharynx or throat above the voice box.
 It makes examination of the vocal cords with an endoscope easier.
 The /u/ sound is a close second, as in who or boo.
 The other vowels /æ/, /e/, /o/ tend to move the tongue and epiglottis back, narrowing the throat and make visualization of the vocal cords more difficult.

-Remember the goal of simplification, to stabilize all parameters except one and then to vary that parameter.
+Remember a benefit of simplification, to stabilize all parameters except one and then to vary that parameter.
 I pick one vowel and generally stick with it during my exam, so there is one less variable to deal with.
 Then I put the voice through a series of tests with this vowel.

 Why a series of tests?